 - Parents have a luxurious double and there are three single beds for kids.

 - A ladder up to the mezzanine sleeping platform is a thrill for young stargazers.

-- Worry not about winter, the yurt has full central heating and a wood burning stove.
+- Worry not about early spring chill, the yurt has full central heating and a wood burning stove.

 - Puckaster Cove Hideaway is available for short breaks.